Spanish Heritage Itinerary

 The Ximenez-Fatio house is one of the nation’s best preserved historic Spanish boarding houses.
 The house was owned and operated by three successive women.
 Through the 19th Century, it set the standards for tourism and represented a shift in women owning property.

-Tour St. Augustine’s “oldest house” built in approximately 1702 and owned by a soldier named Thomas González.
+Tour St. Augustine’s Oldest House with construction history dating back to 1723 and owned by a soldier named Thomas González.
 In 1812, it was the home of St. Augustine Mayor Geronimo Alvarez.
 Currently, the house belongs to the St. Augustine Historical Society.
 It is open daily for tours.

 Interactive Map – Spanish Heritage Itinerary

-Florida's Historic Coast is known for its deep, enduring Spanish roots and heritage.
+From traditional Spanish style architecture to the Castillo de San Marcos, St. Augustine is known for its deep, enduring Spanish heritage and roots.
 Take this opportunity to dive into our city’s history and get an unprecedented glimpse into where St. Augustine gets its inimitable Spanish flair.
 We’ve included for drinking, eating and discovering your way through this colorful, cultural community.

 Video – Experience Spanish Heritage in St. Augustine